pankaj139/system-design-interview-solutions/cdn_system_design.md

 5. Each segment served from edge cache (video segments are highly cacheable)
 6. Player adapts bitrate dynamically based on buffer and bandwidth

+### 🎯 Interview Questions - System Architecture

+**Beginner Level:**
+1. **Q:** "Draw the high-level architecture for a CDN."
+   - **A:** Show: Origin Server → Mid-Tier Cache → Edge Servers → Users.
+Include DNS routing, load balancers, and monitoring systems.

+2. **Q:** "What are the main components in a CDN system?"
+   - **A:** Origin servers, mid-tier caches, edge servers, DNS routing, load balancers, and monitoring/analytics systems.

+3. **Q:** "How would you handle the flow when a user requests content from a CDN?"
+   - **A:** DNS resolution → Edge server selection → Cache check → Origin fetch if miss → Content delivery to user.

+**Intermediate Level:**
+4. **Q:** "How would you design a CDN that needs to handle 1 billion requests per day?"
+   - **A:** Global edge network, multi-tier caching, intelligent routing, and distributed architecture across multiple regions.

+5. **Q:** "What happens when a CDN edge server goes down?"
+   - **A:** Automatic failover to nearby edge servers, health monitoring, and dynamic traffic routing to maintain service.

+6. **Q:** "How would you handle the case where content is not cached at the edge?"
+   - **A:** Origin server fallback, cache warming strategies, and intelligent content preloading based on usage patterns.

+**Advanced Level:**
+7. **Q:** "Design a CDN that needs to support real-time video streaming with adaptive bitrate."
+   - **A:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

+8. **Q:** "How would you handle a CDN that needs to work across multiple data centers?"
+   - **A:** Multi-region deployment, cross-region caching, traffic distribution, and global load balancing.

+9. **Q:** "What happens if your origin server goes down during peak traffic?"
+   - **A:** Edge server caching, content replication, failover mechanisms, and graceful degradation strategies.

+**System Design Deep Dive:**
+10. **Q:** "How would you design a CDN that needs to support custom domains and enterprise features?"
+    - **A:** SSL certificate management, custom domain routing, enterprise security policies, and advanced analytics.

 ---

 ## Section 4: Edge Cache & Multi-Tier Hierarchy